 What Do Bed Bugs Eat?

 The bed bugs diet only includes blood.
-Human blood is their favorite, but when humans aren’t available, they can feed on pets, birds, and even rodents.
+Human blood is their favourite, but when humans aren’t available, they can feed on pets, birds, and even rodents.
 They don’t eat food crumbs, dead skin, or any other materials.
-Their mouths are specially designed to pierce skin and suck blood, which is their only source of nutrition.
+Their mouths are specially designed to pierce the skin and suck blood, which is their only source of nutrition.
 Visit our Species, Control, and DIY Guide sections for additional resources on bedbugs and ways to tackle a bedbug infestation.
 Bed bug nymph

 Can Bed Bugs Feed on Animals?